 - A counselor-on call is available to consult about after-hours psychological emergencies at all times.
 The counselor-on call can be reached by calling Public Safety (x2222 on any campus telephone, otherwise call 619-260-2222).

 - The 24-hour San Diego Access and Crisis Line (888-724-7240) also offers crisis intervention, information, and referrals.

 Access to Wellness Services in the summer

 During the summer, Wellness services are available to students who are enrolled in summer courses.
 If you need to access medical or mental health services during the summer and are not enrolled in a summer course, please contact one of the Student Wellness departments for information regarding access to community resources.
-You may also consult with Counseling Center staff about counseling services available in the community by coming into the office during walk-in hours.
+You may also consult with Counseling Center staff about counseling services available in the community by arranging for a consultation (see "How to Access Services", above).
 For students who are enrolled in the USD student health insurance plan through Aetna, the Student Health Center will be able to assist with community referrals and deductible waivers.